gotzmann/comet/README.md

 # Comet

-Comet is a modern PHP framework for building fast REST APIs and microservices.
+Comet is a modern PHP framework for building blazing fast REST APIs, CRUDs, admin panels and microservices.

 ## Superpowers

 - Blazing fast with 100K HTTP requests per second and ~0.1 ms latency on commodity cloud hardware
-- Really cross-platform, works like a charm on Linux, MacOS and Windows 7/8/10
+- Really cross-platform, works like a charm on Linux, MacOS and Windows 7/10
+- Embedded web-server to serve static content like CSS/JS and images
+- Integration with full-featured auth library [Comet\Auth](https://github.com/gotzmann/auth) for users management
+- Embedded validation and testing features you could use with easy to create robust software
 - Based on bullet-proof components from Guzzle, SlimPHP and Workerman
-- Extendable with Composer: use ORM and templating engine of your choice
+- Extendable with Composer: use ORM and templating engine of your choice (Eloquent and Twig are recommended)
-- PSR compliant with native implementations of all PSR-7 interfaces
+- PSR compliant with native implementations of all PSR-7 interfaces and PHP sessions abstraction
-- Has its own HTTP client with simple interface
+- Has its own efficient HTTP client with simple programming interface

 ## Comet = Guzzle + SlimPHP + Workerman + magic

-Comet gets all superpowers from Guzzle, Slim and Workerman components as well as adds its own magic.
+Comet combines all superpowers of Slim PHP, Guzzle and Workerman and mix its own magic to achieve 10x speed up.

+[Slim](https://github.com/slimphp/Slim) is a micro-framework that helps write web applications and APIs based on modern PSR standards.

 [Guzzle](https://github.com/guzzle) is a set of PHP components to work with HTTP/1.1 and HTTP/2 services.

-[Slim](https://github.com/slimphp/Slim) is a micro-framework that helps write web applications and APIs based on modern PSR standards.

 [Workerman](https://github.com/walkor/Workerman) is an asynchronous event-driven framework to build fast and scalable network applications.

-Comet allows you natively use all the methods of Slim: http://www.slimframework.com/docs/v4/
+Comet allows you natively use all the classes and methods of Slim framework: http://www.slimframework.com/docs/v4/

 ### Performance